VishnuRaman/rs2/docs/state_management.md

 # State Management in RS2

-RS2 provides powerful state management capabilities that allow you to maintain context and remember information across stream processing operations.
-This is essential for building complex streaming applications like user session tracking, fraud detection, and real-time analytics.
+RS2 provides state management capabilities that allow you to maintain context and remember information across stream processing operations.
+This is essential for building streaming applications for user session tracking, fraud detection, and real-time analytics.

 ## Table of Contents